Silver Spruce Resources (CVE:SSE) Shares Down 33.3% – Here’s Why

-Silver Spruce Resources Inc. (CVE:SSE – Get Free Report)’s share price traded down 33.3% during trading on Thursday .
+Silver Spruce Resources Inc. (CVE:SSE – Get Free Report) shares were down 33.3% during mid-day trading on Tuesday .
 The company traded as low as C$0.01 and last traded at C$0.01.
-2,447,800 shares changed hands during trading, an increase of 508% from the average session volume of 402,684 shares.
+Approximately 1,547,250 shares traded hands during mid-day trading, an increase of 281% from the average daily volume of 405,748 shares.
 The stock had previously closed at C$0.02.

 Silver Spruce Resources Inc, an exploration stage company, engages in the exploration of precious and base minerals.
 The company primarily explores for silver, lead, zinc, copper, gold, and base and rare earth elements.
 It holds 100% interest in the Pino de Plata project comprising four concessions covering an area of 397 hectors, located in the prolific Sierra Madre Occidental region of Western Chihuahua State in Mexico; and the Melchett Lake property covering an area of 4,698 hectares located within the English River Sub-province of the Archean-age Superior Province.